Hood-Jesus/Oracode/README.md

 # Oracode

 Oracode is an **offline-first, multilingual, systems-thinking coding platform** for kids in underserved communities.
-They don’t just learn to code — they **build systems, solve crises, and reimagine the future**.
+They don’t just learn to code, they **build systems, solve crises, and reimagine the future**.
 💡 Real-world logic. 🔌 Low-end support. 🌍 Built for justice.

 ## About the Project